GopinathV-1/fullstack-student-management-system/README.md

 Now, you can access your react app in the localhost port 3000 [click here](http://localhost:3000/)

+# Note : If you want to perform CRUD operation on assignments in app login as a super user and if you login as a normal user you can only able to view assignments.

 ## Now move to the first terminal

 ### Deactivate the virtual environment